 Arne Jacobsen design by Fritz Hansen, 1952.
 The Ant chair by Arne Jacobsen is, without a doubt, the most famous three-legged chair in the world.
 Now also available with four legs, it continues to seduce interior designers of all ages.
 Its comfortable seat, as well as the lightness of its structure, gives it a strong ability to adapt to different...

 Hans J. Wegner design, Carl Hansen, 1957.
 The famous CH33 chair by Hans Wegner has been re-issued by Carl Hansen & Son with new finishes to complement every style of interior.
 CH33 is the ideal chair for a dining room or office, but can also be used in hotel restaurants for a stylish statement.

-Both modern and traditional, colorful yet understated, the TAC chair, otherwise known as “The Andersen Chair” easily blends into interiors of all styles, and can either complete a dining room table with elegance, or be used solo in a bedroom or office.
-Its stability and sturdiness also make it an excellent choice for public spaces such as town halls,...
+Both modern and traditional, colorful yet understated, the TAK chair, easily blends into interiors of all styles, and can either complete a dining room table with elegance, or be used solo in a bedroom or office.
+Its stability and sturdiness also make it an excellent choice for public spaces such as town halls, hospitals and airports.